hyosung11/Launch-School/Courses/journal.md

 10:30 Working through the three List Processing problems > 4.
 Leading Substrings, 5.
 All Substrings, and 6.
 Palindromic Substrings.
 That took about 90 minutes with lots of help from the discussion section.

 12:59 I need to practice and practice and practice problems more and more.

+18:25 Grinding through more problems.
+Still not fluent.